-Peckhamplex is an independent, commercial, multiplex screening mainstream, independent, foreign language, and art house films at an affordable price which has remained unchanged at £4.99 all day, every day for more than 10 years - probably London's cheapest cinema.
+Peckhamplex is an independent, commercial, multiplex screening mainstream, independent, foreign language, and art house films at an affordable price of £5.99 all day, every day - probably London's cheapest cinema.

 The cinema was converted from a branch of Sainsburys in 1994 and was acquired by the current owner/directors in 2010 who changed its name to Peckhamplex.
 They are Simone Brown (Managing Director), Rakesh Makhecha (Finance), Marianne Gray (Publicity) and John Reiss (Chairman).

 For many young people each year Peckhamplex is their introduction to film on the big screen.
 Over the years we have built a large, loyal audience many visiting more than once weekly.
 Our audiences are large, of all ages with a large component from SE London, many arriving on foot but increasingly from across London attracted by affordability and improved transport links.
 We are popular with families, parties, students and film clubs.
 We have people bringing their grandchildren who came themselves as children.
 We hold weekly screenings for parents with babies, hearing impaired and monthly Autism friendly screenings and accept the UKCA carers card.
 Our audience, which is linked through a free friends scheme, has probably a unique ethnic mix of which we are proud and is reflected in the staff and board of directors.